Technigo/project-express-api/README.md

 ## Learning Objectives

 - How to install and set up Express server
-- How to create rotes
+- How to create routes
 - Practice data manipulation in JavaScript - filtering and limiting arrays
 - How to deploy Node projects